This holiday shadow box sign will add a festive touch to your home decor.

 - Disassemble the shadow box and paint it if needed.
 My shadow box was black and I wanted it white to match my new decor.

 - Download the free cut file.
-You can access the file in the resource library, below.
+You can access the file in the resource library, available to my email subscribers.
+Sign up here.

 - Cut out the file using a Silhouette or Cricut and weed it.